 It was the fall of 2008 and the financial world was falling apart.
-The great recession was just beginning and, as companies like Bear Stearns failed and entire industries teetered on the brink of failure, some of our own sales channels at our small company dried up.
+The great recession was just beginning, and as companies like Bear Stearns failed and entire industries teetered on the brink of collapse, some of our sales channels at our small company dried up.

 Lean Planning isn’t just for existing companies like ours.
 In fact, it’s even more useful for new startups and small businesses that are risking everything to get up and running.